 Update 12/29/13 : The Ouya can read NTFS, EXT4 linux partition, and FAT32 partitions off of the USB drive port.

-I picked up a motorola Android keyboard for my ouya and it has served me incredibly well including accessing some of the menu function keys for the android OS which are not otherwise accessible via the controller for the Ouya.
+I picked up a Motorola Android keyboard for my Ouya and it has served me incredibly well including accessing some of the menu function keys for the android OS which are not otherwise accessible via the controller for the Ouya.

 It has been noted that hooking PS3 controllers and Xbox360 Corded controllers to the Ouya gives near compatible extra controllers for multiplayer co-op gaming.

-It would have been nice to use something akin to a “Bluetooth Receiver” so that I could wirelessly transmit the audio from the ouya to another device or mobile stereo system such as a large convention ballroom.
-But rather then rely on the OS for that, It may be just a program that can be developed and ran in the background process.
+It would have been nice to use something akin to a "Bluetooth Receiver" so that I could wirelessly transmit the audio from the ouya to another device or mobile stereo system such as a large convention ballroom.
+But rather than rely on the OS for that, It may be just a program that can be developed and ran in the background process.

 Before I get into the games of the Ouya, I want to pause for a minute and review the software side that Ouya is %100 responsible for.

 The operating system for the Ouya feels like a rush job from start to finish.
 Do you see this screen?
 This annoying orange screen that taunts your eyes and your senses?
 GET USED TO IT!
 YOU CAN’T CHANGE IT!
 No, I’m serious!
 You can’t do what you do on the PSP and change background colors, or even what you can do on the Xbox360 or PS3 and change the background image to something that is stored in flash (Something that cel-phones and android devices can happily do forever.)

 “ No!
 You get an orange screen!!
 Don’t like it!?!
 Go burn in the fucking sun we’re Ouya and we’re marketing Gods, we know what you want to see on your screen!
 MORE ORANGE!!”